+Government benefits may be available through Medicare, Medicaid, or the Veterans Administration.
+Government benefits have stringent requirements and the application process is time-consuming and may require the spending down of the family assets.
 Medicare is a federal entitlement program available to all retirees who receive Social Security.
-Medicaid is a need based program designed to only assist the impoverished.
+Medicaid is a need-based program designed to assist only the impoverished.
 Medicaid is a joint federal and state program.
 Each state operates its own Medicaid program which must conform to federal guidelines.
-The Deficit Reduction Act of 2005 (DRA), enacted February 8, 2006, recently significantly changed the eligibility requirements and restrictions for Medicaid applicants.
+The Deficit Reduction Act of 2005 (DRA), enacted on February 8, 2006, recently changed the eligibility requirements and restrictions for Medicaid applicants.
 The DRA had perhaps its largest effect on the treatment of assets and asset transfers, increasing both the “look back” period and the transfer penalty period.
 An expert in the complicated rules of the different programs can help you plan ahead.
 Each situation is different due to the size and type of assets and income of the individual.

 —Attorney Spencer Carr, The Carr Law Group